CollCaz/FileShare/README.md

 A simple file hosting server to make storing and sharing files easier.
 Shows all files starting at the root directory of the application, and supports the following actions:
 1. Navigating Directories
-2. Uploading files
+2. Uploading files, Automatically detects duplicate names and deals with them properly.
 3. Downloading files
-4. Renaming  files
+4. Renaming  files, Automatically detects duplicate names and deals with them properly.
 5. Deleting files

 Built with Echo, TailwindCSS and HTMX.